Learn How to Force Spring Blossoms Indoors

 Here’s How:

-4. Use a trowel to dig a patch of soil to a depth of about six inches, and sprinkle in some granular bulb food or bone meal.
-Small bulbs, like crocus or grape hyacinth, should be planted about three inches deep.
+8. Use a trowel to dig a patch of soil to a depth of six to eight inches, and sprinkle in some granular bulb food or bone meal.

-6. Plant the bulbs in a cluster for dense color, or individually for a random display.
+10. Plant in a cluster for dense color, or individually for a random display.

-7. Use your trowel to gently cover the bulbs with soil, until the hole is halfway full.
+11. Use your trowel to gently cover the bulbs with soil until the hole is halfway full.

-8. Lay a piece of chicken wire over the soil to protect the bulbs from rodents.
+12. Lay a piece of chicken wire over the soil to protect them from rodents.

-10. Place a marker near the bulbs to identify their type and location.
+14. Place a marker near the bulbs that identifies their type and location.

-I enjoy forcing branches and bulbs indoors, especially when the ground outside is still frozen under a layer of snow.
+I think you’ll enjoy forcing branches and bulbs indoors, especially when the skies are gray and the ground lies frozen beneath a heavy snowfall.

 Other bulbs you may enjoy forcing indoors are the crocus, grape hyacinth, iris, scilla, and snowdrop.

-You can also plant an onion or head of garlic for pretty blooms, and tasty additions to your favorite dishes.
+You can also plant an onion or a head of garlic for pretty blooms and tasty additions to your favorite dishes.

 How do you keep your green thumb honed during the cold winter months?
-Share your thoughts in the comments section below.
+Please share your tips in the comments section below.

 Photo of author